 Each year Coastline funds numerous programs that meet the needs of older adults living throughout New Bedford, Acushnet, Dartmouth, Fairhaven, Gosnold, Marion, Mattapoisett, and Rochester.
-These organizations are funded to provide older adults and their caregivers with supplemental programs that address their mental and physical well being and socialization and transportation needs.
+These organizations are funded to provide older adults and their caregivers with supplemental programs that address their mental and physical well-being, socialization and transportation needs.
 Most programs are open to individuals age 60 or older; some programs are open to individuals age 55 and older.

 This program is designed to help older adults gain agility, increase flexibility, and ease blood flow.
+Contact 508-998-0280

 This exercise program addresses the physical and emotional needs of older adults recovering from medical issues.

 Public Health Dental Hygienist providing dental cleanings, screenings, oral health, information, and education.

 YWCA of Southeastern Mass